kulp/lemta/README.md

 interface heaers in `include/` and a few testbench programs in `test/`.
 Run `make -C test check` from the top level to run self-tests.

+A primordial [LuaJIT](http://luajit.org)-based interface is present in `lua/`.
+LuaJIT (as opposed to [Lua](http://www.lua.org)) is currently specifically required because [LuaJIT's FFI library](http://luajit.org/ext_ffi.html) is used for convenience of implementation, but not by permanent necessity.

 # Requirements
 The interface header files in `include/` were derived on a GNU/Linux-compatible system and may require such a system to function, although in theory they